zenml-io/zenml/docs/book/component-guide/orchestrators/kubernetes.md

 For additional configuration of the Kubernetes orchestrator, you can pass `KubernetesOrchestratorSettings` which allows you to configure (among others) the following attributes:

-* `pod_settings`: Node selectors, affinity, and tolerations to apply to the Kubernetes Pods running your pipeline.
+* `pod_settings`: Node selectors, affinity, and tolerations to apply to the Kubernetes Pods running the steps of your pipeline.
+These can be either specified using the Kubernetes model objects or as dictionaries.

+* `orchestrator_pod_settings`:  Node selectors, affinity, and tolerations to apply to the Kubernetes Pod that is responsible for orchestrating the pipeline and starting the other Pods.
 These can be either specified using the Kubernetes model objects or as dictionaries.

 ```python
 from zenml.integrations.kubernetes.flavors.kubernetes_orchestrator_flavor import KubernetesOrchestratorSettings